 The power rack positioning also helps you use weight belts or resistance bands during work out.

-There is even the provisioning to do rowing exercises using the vertical leg press station attachment and the left pulley system.
+There is even the possibility to do rowing exercises using the vertical leg press station attachment and the left pulley system.

 - There is plenty of storage space for keeping your accessories